Day One: Opening Addresses

 “Three Options: Re-establishing the Bhikshuni Lineage in the Tibetan Tradition”

 At a conference of sixteen Tibetan Vinaya masters held in Dharamsala, India, in May 2006, two options were discussed for re-establishing the Mulasarvastivada bhikshuni ordination.
-(1) Theravada, Dharmagupta, Sarvastivada, and Mulasarvastivada Vinayas all allow bhikshuni ordination by bhikshus alone.
+(1) Theravada, Dharmaguptaka, Sarvastivada, and Mulasarvastivada Vinayas all allow bhikshuni ordination by bhikshus alone.
 When Buddha introduced dual sangha ordination, he did not disallow ordination only by bhikshus.
 Even if bhikshunis are ordained without brahmacharya ordination first, Buddha said the ordination is valid, although the ordainers incur a minor infraction.
-(2) If dual sangha ordination is conferred with Dharmagupta bhikshunis, this has historical precedent with Gongpa-rabsel.
+(2) If dual sangha ordination is conferred with Dharmaguptaka bhikshunis, this has historical precedent with Gongpa-rabsel.
 With such ordination, the newly ordained bhikshunis would follow the Mulasarvastivada bhikshuni vows.

-A third option, however, is also possible: (3) In 1998, twenty Sri Lankan ten-precept nuns were ordained in Bodh Gaya as bhikshunis by a single Taiwanese Dharmagupta sangha, with Mulasarvastivada and Theravada bhikshus and bhikshunis as additional witnesses.
+A third option, however, is also possible: (3) In 1998, twenty Sri Lankan ten-precept nuns were ordained in Bodh Gaya as bhikshunis by a single Taiwanese Dharmaguptaka sangha, with Mulasarvastivada and Theravada bhikshus and bhikshunis as additional witnesses.
 Then on that basis, they were given Theravada bhikshuni re-ordination by ten Sri Lankan Theravada bhikshus in Sarnath.
 Subsequently, the bhikkhunis participated in Theravada dual sangha bhikkhuni ordination in Sri Lanka.

 It is possible to do something similar for Mulasarvastivada bhikshunis.
-Many Tibetan and non-Tibetan nuns now for many years have been keeping the bhikshuni vows purely after ordination by Dharmagupta, but following a course of study and practice similar to that of the Mulasarvastivada bhikshus.
+Many Tibetan and non-Tibetan nuns now for many years have been keeping the bhikshuni vows purely after ordination by Dharmaguptaka, but following a course of study and practice similar to that of the Mulasarvastivada bhikshus.
 If the Mulasarvastivada bhikshus recognize the ordination these nuns have received and then a group of only these bhikshus re-ordain them as Mulasarvastivada bhikshunis, then afterwards there will be a dual sangha of Mulasarvastivada bhikshus and bhikshunis who can confer bhikshuni ordination.

 Bhikshu Dr. Huimin Shih, Taipei National University, Taiwan; President Dharma Drum Buddhist College